List of awards and nominations received by Janet Jackson: Guinness Book of World Records

 The Guinness Book of World Records is a reference book published annually.
 It compiles a list of world records, including human achievements and extremes of the natural world.
-She has nine inclusions in the Guinness Book of World Records.
+She has seven inclusions in the Guinness Book of World Records.

 Grammy Awards

 The Grammy Awards, or Grammys, are presented annually by the National Academy of Recording Arts and Sciences.
 The ceremony honors outstanding achievements in the music industry, with awards of the most popular interest presented during the live televised event.

 Janet has Grammy Award nominations spanning five different genres (Pop, Rock, Dance, Rap and R&B).
 During the 32nd Annual Grammy Awards, she became the first female artist to be nominated for Producer of the Year, following her production contributions on her fourth album, Rhythm Nation 1814.